 Twenty years later, in 1959, Robert Noyce and Jack Kirby, working for Fairchild Semiconductor, invented the first commercially practical integrated circuit (microchip) in this building at 844 Charleston Rd in Palo Alto.
 Exhibiting a renegade spirit and informal style, Noyce was in many ways the spiritual forebear of Steve Jobs.

 Mountain View, CA 94043

 Like Jobs, who came after him, Noyce clashed with his fellow executives and in 1968 left Fairchild to start Intel in this building at 365 East Middlefield Rd.
-Starting with just two employees, within two years Intel completed an IPO raising $6.8 million.
+Starting with just two employees, within two years Intel completed an IPO worth $6.8 million.
 Clearly, there was money to be made with the new technology and it became a source of fascination to a small but fanatical group of teenagers growing up in the valley.
-They sensed they were on the brink of something epic.

 1501 Page Mill Rd,

 Palo Alto, CA 94304

 Jobs became enthralled with desk top computers after seeing the experimental models being built in this building at HP labs in Palo Alto in the early 70’s.
 As a 14-year old freshman, Jobs, showing the brashness that would come to characterize him, looked up Bill Hewlett in the phone book and called him.
 Hewlett was so taken by the plucky student, he spoke with him for 20 minutes.

 While at Homestead High School in 1971, Jobs met a recent graduate whose aptitude with electronics was legendary.
 Together they cooked up pranks.
 For one prank, Jobs’ new friend Steve Wozniak developed a digital frequency counter that mimicked the tone used by the phone company to allow long distance calls to go through for free.
 After calling all over the globe, they were forced to stop.